 What's the secret behind the success of Tanglin, Singapore's longest-running TV drama?

-Channel NewsAsia’s Genevieve Loh finds out why Tanglin, with more than 500 episodes and counting, works - in both popularity and longevity.
+Channel NewsAsia’s Genevieve Loh finds out why Tanglin works - in both popularity and longevity.

 SINGAPORE: In a television landscape littered with a smogarsboard of options and competitive content, Singapore’s very own Tanglin has proven to be a bona fide survivor - one that has managed to weather the high demands of viewer loyalty, fickle attention spans and creative atrophy.